- Date31 October

 - Speaking Track (Symposium)Single Track

-The symposium is kindly being sponsored by Otis Elevator Company.
+The symposium was kindly sponsored by Otis Elevator Company.